Gunnister Man

-The Gunnister Man is the remains of a late 17th or early 18th century man found by two Shetlanders in a peat bog not far from the junction of the A970 road in Gunnister, Shetland, Scotland.
+The Gunnister Man is the remains of a late 17th- or early 18th-century man found by two Shetlanders in a peat bog not far from the junction of the A970 road in Gunnister, Shetland, Scotland.
 The bog body was found on 12 May 1951 as the men were digging peat for fuel.
 A stone placed by the Northmavine History Group now marks the find location.

 Description

 The body is believed to date from the late 17th or early 18th century.
 Three coins found in a knitted purse were a 6-Stuiver piece from Nijmegen (Netherlands) dated to 1690, a 2-Stuiver piece from Overijssel dated to 1681 and a 1/6 Öre from Sweden dating from 1683.
 The knitted purse found with the body is believed to be the earliest example of two-colour knitting in Shetland.
 The man was dressed in many woollen clothes, all of which survived burial in the peat in excellent condition.
 He wore a woollen shirt, a suit of long coat and short wide breeches, and an outer jacket.
 He had two caps, a pair of gloves and knitted stockings.
 His remains suggest he was walking during wintertime, and he may have died of illness or exposure.
-It is not possible to see any settlement from where he was buried and weather in late 17th and early 18th century northern Europe was extremely cold and stormy.
+It is not possible to see any settlement from where he was buried and weather in late 17th- and early 18th-century northern Europe was extremely cold and stormy.
 His body was buried purposefully, with the objects he carried buried carefully with him.
 It is not known if he was a Shetlander or a visitor to the islands.
 The coins were common in Shetland at that time because of trade by north European merchants, so these do not give any indication of his origin.

-Other items found included a leather belt, a silk ribbon, three woollen cords, a small knitted fragment, a birch stick, a wooden stave tub, a knife handle, a horn spoon, a quill, a horn container with wooden stopper, and two flat pieces of wood.
+Other items found included a leather belt, a silk ribbon, three woollen cords, a small knitted fragment, a birch stick, a wooden stave tub, a knife handle, a horn spoon, a quill, a horn container with a wooden stopper, and two flat pieces of wood.
 The only remains of the body were a piece of skull with dark hair, finger and toe nails, fragments of bone from the sleeves and in one stocking.